sabrin-data/HR-Attrition-Analysis/README.md

 Created OverallSatisfactionIndex feature by combining employee satisfaction indicators into a single metric.

-This provides a broader view of employee engagement and satisfaction levels.
+This provides a broader view of employee engagement and satisfaction.

 ---

 ## WorkPressureIndex

-Created WorkPressureIndex feature to estimate employee workload and workplace pressure factors.
+Created WorkPressureIndex feature to estimate employee workload and work-related pressure factors.

-This helps analyze stress-related attrition drivers.
+This supports analysis of stress-related attrition drivers.

 ---